PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Experiments

 \subsection{Implementation Details}

 Similar to previous works~\cite{martinez2017human,pavllo:quaternet:2018,li2018convolutional}, we train a model by using data of all actions, and test the predicted error for each of the selected actions.
 The action label is not used and the proposed model is action-agnostic.
 Some works~\cite{martinez2017human,li2018convolutional} preprocess data by subtracting the mean pose and dividing the standard deviation.
 We focus on end-to-end training and do not normalize the raw data.
-Unless otherwise specified, the given past sequence has 50 frames (2 seconds), and the predicted future sequence has 25 frames (1 second).
+Unless otherwise specified, the given past sequence has 50 frames (two seconds), and the predicted future sequence has 25 frames (one second).
 During training, we uniformly sample clips of a fixed length from the training data.
-The numbers of hidden units of RNN are 1,024 and 512 for the Human3.6M dataset and CMU dataset, respectively.
-We set the dimension of position embedding the same as the dimension of the original pose.
+The numbers of hidden units of RNN are 1,024 and 512 for the Human3.6M and CMU datasets, respectively.
+We set the dimension of position embedding the same as that of the original pose.

 During training, dropout with a rate of 0.2 is utilized when predicting future poses.
 We adopt the Adam optimizer with a constant learning rate of 0.0001.
 Batch training is used with a mini-batch size of 128.
 The maximum number of training epochs is 20,000.
-Our implementation is based on PyTorch, and the code will be released soon.
+Our implementation is based on PyTorch, and the code is available on GitHub: https://github.com/hongsong-wang/PVRNN.